 Second, the fabrication errors will have significant effects on the HCG and should be avoided.
 The roughness introduced in fabrication will cause more light to be scattered, so the reflectance will become lower.
 The deviation of parameters in HCG fabrication including line width, height and pitch will not allow the device to work optimally as in simulation.
 Moreover, the reflectance of HCG strongly depends on the etching profile, i.e. the angle of sidewall.
 In Figure 11, the effect of sidewall angles on the reflectance of HCG is numerically calculated.
 As the sidewall angles decrease from 90° to 84°, the average reflectance drops from over 90% to less than 50%, because the HCG behaves more like a cone-shaped anti-reflection coating when the sidewall angle is small.

 The optical efficiency of the dispersive element is important for the overall efficiency of the CPV system, so the reflectance of each layer of HCG should be as high as possible.
 Based on the discussion above, while the optical efficiency for the fabricated layer is about 60%, there are several possible improvements for a better HCG reflectance.
 The TiO2 sputtering condition can be further optimized to generate the film with a higher index, less surface roughness and lower optical loss.
-The dry etching recipes should be further adjusted for a better etching profile, making the grating straighter.
+The dry etching recipes should be further adjusted for a better etching profile, making the grating straighter, which can be achieved by adjusting the combination of gases (C4F8, SF6and O2) to balance the etching and re-deposition process.
 The nanoimprint and lift-off process should be improved to avoid roughness and fabrication errors so that the unnecessary scattering can be reduced to increase the overall optical efficiency.

 By stacking multiple layers of two-dimensional HCGs with different pitches, the dispersive mirror can operate in much broader spectrum.
 The mirror can reflectively direct light into different angles according to wavelengths, in a way of packaging all HCG layers subsequently in different tilting angles.
 Moreover, the dispersive mirror can be fabricated using nanoimprint lithography (NIL) in a large area and at a low cost.
 Moreover, the proposed system features an easy integration with existing concentrator photovoltaic (CPV) setup so it has the potential to be accepted widely by the industry to improve solar energy conversion efficiency.